 School of Mining Engineering, Room 162, 1st floor, Old Main Building (K15), Kensington campus

-Dr Wendy Timms has around 20 years of professional experience, mainly in Australia and Canada, on water and waste issues in both mining and agriculture.
+Dr Wendy Timms has over 20 years of professional experience, mainly in Australia and Canada, on water and waste issues in both mining and agriculture.
 She has experience across consulting engineering, government, research and education.
 She is Director of Postgraduate Studies (Coursework) at the UNSW School of Mining Engineering, promoting high quality education that helps solve real world challenges.

 Wendy is interested in water and the earth.
 She is a hydrogeologist and environmental engineer focused on the sustainable use of water resources to support development, particularly in relation to groundwater and extraction of mineral and energy resources.
 A specialist on low permeability sediments, rocks and engineered seepage barriers, she leads research that develops innovative hydraulic, geomechanical, hydrochemical and isotopic characterisation techniques to improve the management of seepage and groundwater quality.
 More information is provided in the following sections on grants and current projects with students, staff and colleagues.